gregorio-pirolini/markdown/BS/済beamer/beamer.md

 uxga[^21],
 ...

-[^16]:svga Super VGA (SVGA) is a broad term that covers a wide range of computer display standards that extended IBM's VGA specification.
+[^16]: svga Super VGA (SVGA) is a broad term that covers a wide range of computer display standards that extended IBM's VGA specification.
-[^17]:pal Phase Alternate Line.
+[^17]: pal Phase Alternate Line.
 This is the video format standard used in many European countries.
 A PAL picture is made up of 625 interlaced lines and is displayed at a rate of 25 frames per second.
-[^18]:hdtv describes a television or video system which provides a substantially higher image resolution than the previous generation ...
+[^18]: hdtv describes a television or video system which provides a substantially higher image resolution than the previous generation ...
-[^19]:wxga wide extended graphics array
+[^19]: wxga wide extended graphics array
-[^20]:sxga Super Extended Graphics Array
+[^20]: sxga Super Extended Graphics Array
-[^21]:uxga Ultra Extended Graphics Array
+[^21]: uxga Ultra Extended Graphics Array

 ![Alt text](img/77.png)